-But what doesn’t usually get mentioned is that you actually have to know how to use the rope if you want to utilize it for survival.
+But what doesn’t usually get mentioned is that you actually have to know how to use the rope to utilize it for survival.

 Before we get into the knots, let’s learn some quick terms.